Goasler/BIOS-Startup-Signal/README.md

 nicht jeder neu diese Arbeit machen muss.

 EN:
 This is the Buzzer (Piezo Speaker) Tone for BIOS at Startup.
-Coded for Arduino/C# Language.